passdan/BioinformaticiansToolbox/CommandLine_Refresher.md

 ### EXERCISES

-There is a tar zipped file containing 5 raw Chip-seq fastq files at the http://github.com/passdan/BioinformaticiansToolbox/fastqs.
+There is a tar zipped file containing 3 paired fastq files at the http://github.com/passdan/BioinformaticiansToolbox/fastqs.
 Copy the URL for the file in that folder, then:

 1. Download the fastq archive from with `wget` and extract it into your `raw_data` folder.
 2. Use `ls -lh raw_data` to confirm you have **five** `.fastq.gz` files.
 How big is each one?